Kitchen Extension Cost

 By Kim

-• The average cost of a kitchen extension is around £30,000
+• The average kitchen extension cost is around £30,000 in the UK.

-• How to find and hire a kitchen installer
+• How to find and hire a builder to add a kitchen extension to your home.

 We have a range of kitchen installers ready to give you a free quote!